toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Clear Selection
 Adds an option to the transaction edit drop-down menu to clear the current selection.

+## Easy Transaction Approval
+Quickly approve scheduled or linked transactions by selecting the transaction(s) and pressing 'a' or 'enter' on your keyboard.
+Alternately, approve single scheduled or linked transactions by right clicking on the blue 'i' or link icon.

 ## Emphasize Outflows
 Make values in the outflow column red and put them in parenthesis.